Skip to content

 - Will generative AI foster anti-competitive practices?
 If so, how can competition authorities identify and sanction such conducts?

 The Conference is jointly organised by the EUI Centre for a Digital Society and by the Secretariat of the Organisation for Economic Cooperation and Development (OECD).
-The 2024 Summer Conference has a hybrid format.
-Invited speakers will be mostly present at the EUI campus in Florence.
-The audience will be able to follow the conference via Zoom, free of charge.
-A limited number of participants in the audience will also be able to attend the event in person, in Florence.
+The 2024 Summer Conference will be held in a hybrid format: most invited speakers will be present at the EUI campus in Florence; the audience will follow the conference via Zoom, free of charge, and a limited number of participants will attend the event in person, in Florence.

 Attachments: